millstreamwebsoftware/_template_astro_project/README.md

 Components, layouts and default styles are stored in the `src/mws-astro` submodule.
 Changes within the submodule must be committed and pulled separately to the base repository and are shared between all sites.

-Any site-specific styles are defined in `styles/custom.scss`.
+Any site-specific styles, including font imports, are defined in `styles/custom.scss`.

 Any static assets, like images, can be placed in the `public/` directory.

-Fonts are defined and loaded from `public/styles/fonts.css`.

 ## 🧞 Commands